BA - Second Arts

-The Arts-II programme in the History of Art is an exciting and multifaceted course of study.
-The second year builds on the art historical fundaments established in Arts I by offering a series of historically- and thematically-specific classes, allowing students to consider material in more detail.
+The Second-Arts programme is an exciting and multifaceted course of study.
+The year builds on the art historical fundaments established in First Arts by offering a series of historically- and thematically-specific classes, allowing students to consider material in more detail.
 The lectures are supplemented by tutorials, which are student-centered, supportive learning environments.

 Four pathways are on offer: